TSQAteam/Measuring-webpage-load-duration-using-JMeter/README.md

-# Measuring Web Page Load Times using JMeter
+# Measuring Web Page Load Duration Using By JMeter Tool

 In JMeter, listeners are used to output the results of a load test.
 There are a variety of listeners available, and the other listeners can be added by installing plugins.
 We will use the Table because it is easy to read.